paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-017-national-oceanic-and-atmospheric-administration.md

 2013—Subsec. (f).
 Pub.
 L. 113–6 substituted “subsection (e)(2)” for “paragraph (2)” and “subsection (e)” for “this subsection”.

 #### Requirements Adopted by Reference
 Pub.
+L. 117–103, div.
+B, title I, § 104, Mar.
+15, 2022, 136 Stat.
+111, provided that: “The requirements set forth by section 105 of the Commerce, Justice, Science, and Related Agencies Appropriations Act, 2012 (Public Law 112–55) [[33 U.S.C.
+878a](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-878a)], as amended by section 105 of title I of division B of Public Law 113–6, are hereby adopted by reference and made applicable with respect to fiscal year 2022”.

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 116–260, div.
 B, title I, § 104, Dec.
 27, 2020, 134 Stat.
-1243, provided in part that: “The requirements set forth by section 105 of the Commerce, Justice, Science, and Related Agencies Appropriations Act, 2012 (Public Law 112–55) [[33 U.S.C.
-878a](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-878a)], as amended by section 105 of title I of division B of Public Law 113–6, are hereby adopted by reference and made applicable with respect to fiscal year 2021”.

-Similar provisions were contained in the following prior appropriation acts:
+1243.

 Pub.
 L. 116–93, div.
 B, title I, § 104, Dec.
 20, 2019, 133 Stat.
 2394.